UPchieve/mobile/README.md

 ###### Android

-For android, run the Metro Bundler from the terminal
+For android, run the Metro Bundler from the terminal.

 ```
 npm run start
 ```

-and then launch from IDE.
+and then launch with `react-native run-android` (Make sure you have your [development environment](https://facebook.github.io/react-native/docs/getting-started.html) set up)

 #### Lint